ttkorhonen/e3pages/docs/design/1_intro.md

 Database templates and shared libraries are obtained from EPICS modules.

-A running e3 IOC uses the `softIocPVA` executable from EPICS base, and dynamically loads any additional modules using `require`.
+A e3 IOC is started using the `iocsh.bash` script, uses the `softIocPVA` executable from EPICS base, and dynamically loads any additional modules using `require`.

 ### Module